 Our Genetic Testing Info

-Here is a list of the diseases we have tested for:
+Here is a partial list of diseases we have tested for:

 - Intestinal Cobalamin Malabsorption (Australian Shepherd Type)Aliases: Amnionless Deficiency, Cobalamin Deficiency, Imerslund-Grasbeck Syndrome, Vitamin B12 Deficiency